et9719/GreenwoodAS/README.md

 -fixed?
 YES

-   i had originally put placeholders into my text input boxes, i hadnt given them a lable and a name to match. once i had changed this i re-tested the form and all of the informaiton pushed through.
+   i had originally put placeholders into my text input boxes, i hadnt given them a lable and a name to match. once i had changed this i re-tested the form and all the information pushed through.

  ## Deployment